BoredFishRE/BlueSCSI/3D-Files/1.1/README.md

 ## Desktop

-Provides mouting holes for the BlueSCSI along with side and bottom holes for common mounting in computers.
+Provides mouting holes for the BlueSCSI along with side and bottom holes for common mounting in computers. (named bluescsi11a_kerosmacmodsv2)

 Please pre-tap any screw holes before mounting.